The safety of our customers, community and team is our number one priority.

 Place bags on your lap or under the seat if you are seated or between your feet if you are standing.
 Avoid stowing bags and other items on seats.

-All trams have assigned red priority seats.
+All trams have assigned priority seats.
 Please be courteous to your fellow passengers and offer your seat to the elderly, pregnant women and people who have impaired mobility.
+Please remember that not all disabilities are visible.

 When standing in the tram you always need to maintain your balance and footing.
 The best position that gives you a solid base is to keep your feet shoulder-width apart.